 Grace University's Intercultural Studies program is designed to prepare students for cross-cultural ministry in a variety of contexts.
 At the heart of the program is our unique, six-month, field-based, training experience called The EDGE.
 The EDGE includes six months of practical cross-cultural experience and 18 hours of IS coursework completed at one of four different study sites.
 During the Spring and Summer semesters of each year (Feb-July) Grace University collaborates with a variety of non-profit organizations to implement this hands-on training experience at various locations in Asia, Africa, Latin America and Europe.
 University professors and qualified personnel from the host site serve as instructors and mentors.
 The IS program results in a Bachelor of Arts degree (B.A.) that includes a 36- hour major in Bible, a 53- hour major in Intercultural Studies, and an 18- hour Ministry Skills Concentration chosen by the student in consultation with the program director.

-The student who completes the Intercultural Studies Program should be equipped in the following areas:
+In addition to meeting the Institutional Goals and Objectives, the student who completes the Intercultural Studies program should be equipped as follows: